Electronics technician Janne Hakala takes the studio monitor into the final testing.

 VIDEO EEMELI KIUKKONEN AND ANTTI HYVÄRINEN

 The quality of Genelec’s speakers comes from perseverance, continuous improvement, and healthy and happy employees.
-All of the products made by this audio pioneer are designed and manufactured at the company’s factory in Iisalmi.
+All of the products made by this audio pioneer are designed and manufactured at the company’s factory in Iisalmi, Finland.

 Clear goals and perseverance lay the foundations for high-quality operations.
 The Iisalmi-based speaker manufacturer Genelec has had a clear mission ever since the company was established in 1978.